-A new novella collection of sweet, summer romances from some of our favorite Amish authors!
+A new novella collection of four sweet, summer romances from some of our favorite Amish authors!

 A Reunion in Pinecraft by Shelley Shepard Gray